What are business rates?

 How your business rates are spent

 Please see the Downloads section to view the leaflets that would normally be included with your business rate bill, explaining where your money goes to.
 This includes details of the total cost of services including Police and Fire Authorities.

 The Valuation Office Agency (VOA) assess the rateable value of non-domestic (business) properties.
 Local Authorities use the rateable value to calculate business rates charges.

-The VOA reassesses and updates the rateable value of all non-domestic (business) properties every 5 years.
+The VOA reassesses and updates the rateable value of all non-domestic (business) properties.
 This process is called a Revaluation, and should now take place every 3 years, with the next one due to come into effect on 1 April 2026

 To work out the annual business rates, we multiply the rateable value of the property by a ‘multiplier’ figure.
 This is set by Central Government effective from 1 April every year.
 The appropriate ‘multiplier’ is shown on the front of your business rates bill.

-If you are still not satisfied you can lodge an appeal with the VOA.
+If you are still not satisfied you can appeal with the VOA.